-The worst thing ever happened to my good friend: He splurged to re-carpet his entire house and no sooner than it was finished, he spilled bleach on it.
-In a panic he didn’t know what to do, so he immediately grabbed a washcloth and began trying to soak it up with water.
+The worst thing ever happened to my good friend: He splurged to re-carpet his entire house and no sooner was it finished, than he spilled bleach on it.
+In a panic, he didn’t know what to do, so he immediately grabbed a washcloth and began trying to soak it up with water.
 Meanwhile, the carpet was beginning to change color.
-The following day it was even worse.
-The spot was in the dead center of the floor, with no way to hide and no means of fixing.
+The following day, it was even worse.
+The spot was in the dead center of the floor, with no way to hide it and no means of fixing it.

 Together, we decided we had to fix the issue.
 We first began to research.

-There’s tons of different types of carpet, from cheap acrylic to expensive wool.
+There are tons of different types of carpet, from cheap acrylic to expensive wool.
 Each has its own composition.
-I’ll give you some ideas, but let start with the basics.
+I’ll give you some ideas, but let's start with the basics.

 - Never scrub it.
 By “scrubbing,” I am referring to an up-and-down/side-to-side motion.
 All you will do is damage it more.
 You run the risk of literally ripping the carpet out and turning it into a giant hole.

 - Second, bleach is not a color.
 Bleach is a color-stripper or solvent that removes the tint by basically eating it away.
 With that in mind, you can’t “remove bleach,” just like you can’t put nail polish remover onto your polish and then expect the polish to re-appear.

-- Keep in mind that any repair will be trial and error.
+- Any repair will be trial and error.

 - Stay away from RIT dye.
 The color won't match, and it's hard to control.

 Hair dye worked great for one spot on my friend's carpet.
 The carpet is a dark brown; I would call it cocoa or espresso if I had to label it.
 He took a small carpet fiber from his stairs and brought it to the local beauty supply store and found a few different hair dye kits that matched.
 He didn’t get the cheap kind.
 He got the good ones to ensure it would be quality.